mlescaille/angular-globant/README.md

-Project for web ui training
+#Project for web ui training
-# angular-seed — the seed for AngularJS apps